autogluon/autogluon-bench/README.md

 ```
 python ./runbenchmarks.py  --config_file path/to/local_config_file
 ```
 A sample local config file is available for reference at `./sample_configs/local_configs.yaml`.
-When running `tabular` benchmark, `Benchmark Configurations` and `Tabular Specific` configurations are required to set.
-All keys should have single value.
+When running a `tabular` benchmark, `Benchmark Configurations` and `Tabular Specific` configurations are required to be set.
+All keys should have a single value.

 ### Multimodal

 Currently, we support benchmarking `multimodal` on a custom branch.
-Note that `multimodal` benchmarking directly calls the `MultiModalPredictor` without the extra layer of [AMLB](https://github.com/openml/automlbenchmark), so the set of arguments we call is different from that of running `tabular`.
+Note that `multimodal` benchmarking directly calls the `MultiModalPredictor` without the extra layer of [AMLB](https://github.com/openml/automlbenchmark), so the set of arguments required is different from that of running `tabular`.

-We also support adding more dataset to your benchmarking jobs.
+We also support adding additional datasets to your benchmarking jobs.
 We provided some sample datasets in `./src/autogluon/bench/datasets/multimodal_dataset.py` and `./src/autogluon/bench/datasets/object_detection_dataset.py`.
-You can add your custom datasets following the pattern, and add the dataset name in `cloud_configs.yaml` or `local_configs.yaml` `dataset_name`.
+You can add custom datasets following the samples provided and then specify `dataset_name` in `cloud_configs.yaml` or `local_configs.yaml`.

 To customize the benchmarking experiment, including adding more hyperparameters, and evaluate on more metrics, you can refer to `./src/autogluon/bench/frameworks/multimodal/exec.py`.